 - To keep your coffee fresh, buy just-roasted coffee often, in quantities that will only last you one to two weeks, and then store your coffee properly.

-- If you want to buy a larger quantity of coffee, store the bulk of it tightly sealed in an airtight container in a cool, dark area and keep a smaller quantity in a smaller container for daily use.
-Only open the large container to refill the smaller container.
-Storing coffee this way will reduce air exposure for the larger portion coffee.
+- If you want to buy a larger quantity of coffee, store the bulk of it tightly sealed in an airtight container in a cool, dark area and keep a smaller quantity in another container for daily use.
+Only open the larger container to refill the smaller container.
+Storing coffee this way will reduce air exposure for the bulk of the coffee.

 Ground Coffee vs. Whole Beans

 Ground coffee has much more surface area than whole beans, so it goes bad much faster.
 If you have the time, energy, and equipment, it's ideal to grind your own coffee beans each morning.
 If you're not ready to take on that level of commitment, you can still have delicious fresh coffee if you use whole beans within a month of roasting and ground beans within two weeks of roasting.